-In this guide, we will teach you the right things to implement in order to create accountability.
+Welcome to our ultimate guide to help you stay accountable.
+We will teach you the right things to implement in order to create accountability.

 Definition of accountability

-Accountability is taking responsibility for actions – usually with a person or people.
+It is taking responsibility for actions – usually with a person or people.

-Examples of accountability in practice:
+Examples in practice:

-Organizations utilize corporate accountability by having reporting mechanisms within teams.
+- Organizations utilize corporate accountability by having reporting mechanisms within teams.

-Individuals use clear expectations with themselves when setting goals and maintaining high standards.
+- Individuals use clear expectations with themselves when setting goals and maintaining high standards.

-How to create accountability
+How to be accountable

-The next step is to identify your goal be it at work or in your personal life.
+- The next step is to identify your goal be it at work or in your personal life.

 To avoid missed deadlines either of your own or from your team members, accountability is a highly effective psychological tool that creates better results.